yl0xffff/cs310-pa2-summer19/README.md

 ### Coding (95 points + 20 bonus points)

 These are the only files you should modify to finish the code.
 You are recommended to finish them in the given order below.
-- DynamicArray.java, 15 points
+- _DynamicArray.java_, 15 points
-- LinkedList.java, 20 points
+- _LinkedList.java_, 20 points
-- TreeDictionary.java, 60 points and 20 bonus points
+- _TreeDictionary.java_, 60 points and 20 bonus points

 See the commends in these java files for detail.